garcia/msdparser/docs/source/format.rst

 Multi-value parameters
 ~~~~~~~~~~~~~~~~~~~~~~

 MSD parameters can have multiple values separated by colons, like ``#KEY:VALUE1:VALUE2:...;``.
 While this feature is used infrequently, it's an important detail for understanding how StepMania treats unescaped colons in a value.
 For example, specifying a song title as ``#TITLE:rE:Voltagers;`` will cause StepMania to display the title as ``rE``, discarding everything after the unescaped colon.
+In other words, StepMania is generally only concerned with the *first value* in a given property.

+For simplicity, :attr:`.MSDParameter.value` always corresponds to the first value.
+If there are multiple values, they can be found in the array :attr:`MSDParameter.components` after the first two elements (the key and the first value).

 These are the properties where StepMania expects to find multi-value parameters: